Royal College of Surgeons in Ireland: 18th and 19th centuries

 The first candidate for examination was John Birch, in August 1784.

-The RCSI's first location, at the corner of York Street, was acquired in September 1805, with additional land at Glover's Alley bought in 1809.
+The RCSI's first home, at the corner of York Street, was acquired in September 1805, with additional land at Glover's Alley bought in 1809.
 The site was previously an abandoned Quaker burial ground.
-The Duke of Bedford laid the first stone of the new building on St. Patrick's Day, 1806 and building reached completion in March 1810.
-As of 2021, this remains the primary location of the institution.
+John Russell, 6th Duke of Bedford, laid the foundation stone of the new building on St. Patrick's Day, 1806, and this reached completion in March 1810.
+As of 2021, it remains the primary location of the college.

 A supplemental charter was granted by Queen Victoria in 1844, dividing medical graduates into Licentiates and Fellows.
 Initially, physicians were trained alongside surgeons.
 In 1886 these two disciplines were merged, and the medical school began operation.
 As a result of this historical legacy, graduates of medicine still receive Licentiate diplomas from the two Royal Colleges as well as now being awarded MB (Bachelor of Medicine) BCh (Bachelor of Surgery) and BAO (Bachelor of the Art of Obstetrics) degrees by the National University of Ireland.

 Now defunct subjects formerly taught include: Logic (1852–1862), Military Surgery (1851–1860) and botany (1792–1889).

+In 1885, the RCSI became the first medical school in Ireland to admit women to its classes.
+The first woman to qualify as a fellow of the RCSI was Emily Winifred Dickson in 1893 and the second Mary Strangman in 1902.

 20th century

 During the 1916 Rising, the main college building on St Stephen's Green was occupied by Irish Citizen Army forces, led by Commandant Michael Mallin and Countess Markievicz.
 After surrendering, both were tried and sentenced to death.
 Mallin was executed while Markievicz's sentence was commuted due to her gender.

 The subject Hygiene or Political Medicine (1841–1921) was retired, and its Chair united with Medical Jurisprudence.

 The RCSI became the first medical institution of learning to offer a 4-year graduate entry programme for medicine in Ireland.

+Ethna Gaffney became the first female professor at RCSI in 1967.

 21st century

-During the period 2014 – 2018, RCSI affiliated researchers collaborated with over 2,100 international academic and industry institutions producing over 2,900 co-authored publications.
+During the period 2014 – 2018, RCSI-affiliated researchers collaborated with over 2,100 international academic and industry institutions producing over 2,900 co-authored publications.
 The university's field-weighted citation impact is twice the world average and scores in the top decile internationally in the Times Higher Education World University Ranking (2020).

 In December 2019, the RCSI was authorised as a university, becoming the ninth in Ireland, following a change in legislation, and an application by the college.
 The long-sought change in status was complicated by the RCSI's status as a private body but eventually a standard process was created and the college met the conditions set out in it, and following ministerial approval, the change was endorsed by votes in both houses of the Oireachtas.
 This also made it the eleventh university on the island of Ireland, including The Queen's University of Belfast and Ulster University.